OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-10.md

 ## Nehemiah 10:13

-> Hodiah, Bani, and Beninu.
+> Hodiah, and Bani, and Beninu.

 ---